Callaway Cars: C4 (RPO B2K Callaway Twin Turbo Corvette)

 To counter the ZR-1, for the 1991 model year, Callaway was able to bring up the output of the B2K option up to 402 hp and 582 lbft of torque.
-1991 would be the last year of the L98 engine which was the base engine of the Callaway Twin Turbo Corvette.
+1991 would be the last year of the L98 engine, which was the base engine of the Callaway Twin Turbo Corvette.
 There were 62 ordered in this last year of Twin Turbo production.
-In total 497 (B2K) Callaway Twin Turbo Corvettes were ordered through the normal sales channels.
-However, before the Callaway Twin Turbo option went away, Callaway and Deutschman went to work to provide yet a more powerful and stunning car, the Callaway Speedster.
-A small amount of the final twin turbo cars and the Speedsters (10 Series 1 Speedsters w/ L98 Twin Turbo) were designated 500 Series Callaway Twin Turbo Corvettes.
-These unique cars came with OZ Racing wheels and Bridgestone Potenza tires, a "500 Series" dash plaque, "500 Series" intercooler badge, special car bra, car cover and floor mats.
+In total, 497 (B2K) Callaway Twin Turbo Corvettes were ordered through the normal sales channels.
+However, before the Callaway Twin Turbo option went away, Callaway and Deutschman went to work to provide yet another more powerful and stunning car, the Callaway Speedster.
+A small amount of the final twin turbo cars and the Speedsters—including 10 Series 1 Speedsters with the L98 Twin Turbo—were designated 500 Series Callaway Twin Turbo Corvettes.
+These unique cars came with OZ Racing wheels and Bridgestone Potenza tires, a "500 Series" dash plaque, a "500 Series" intercooler badge, a special car bra, a car cover, and floor mats.

 Regarding the "production" of the Callaway Sledgehammer, Reeves Callaway built it using a production Callaway Twin Turbo Corvette (chassis 1988–051).
-The car was, in fact, a production car, with all options found in other Corvettes the same model-year.
+The car was, in fact, a production car, with all options found in other Corvettes of the same model year.

-C5 (Aston Martin Virage V-8 & AMR-1 Group C Engine)
+C5 (Aston Martin Virage V8 and AMR-1 Group C Engine)

 Aston Martin retained Callaway to help it re-engineer its then 30-year-old Tadek Marek-designed, two-valve V8 engine for the upcoming Aston Martin Virage.
-Callaway's brief was for four-valve cylinder heads, increased power, and single configuration worldwide emissions compliance.
+Callaway's brief was for four-valve cylinder heads, increased power, and single-configuration worldwide emissions compliance.
 The Virage road car debuted in 1989 and the project was successful enough that Aston chose to rely on Callaway to supply a race version of the road car engine for their 1989 Group C prototype, the AMR-1.
 It finished eleventh in its first and only appearance at Le Mans.

 C7 (Callaway C7)

 The C7 is an ill-fated supercar built for GT1 category racing, developed between 1993 and 1996.
 Callaway attempted but failed to pre-qualify the C7 at the 1996 24 Hours of Le Mans.
 It was subsequently entered into the Daytona Rolex 24 Hour race, where it held the lead at the 12‑hour point.
-However, an electrical failure which led to an oil system failure prevented it from finishing its first real long-distance test.
+However, an electrical failure, which led to an oil system failure, prevented it from finishing its first real long-distance test.